igoreineck/tweet-tracker/README.md

 > sudo lsof -i -P -n | grep LISTEN

+Python 3.7 is a requirement to run some dependencies, don't use other versions.

 ## Installation

 After download this repository you must to install dependencies.
 Don't forget to create your virtual environment and tap: